codegrann/Ticket-Booking-System/README.md

 setShowNavbar to false when hamburger is clicked removeFromMyEvents in my events when "not going" is clicked

-> 5 tickets, you already booked that event
+If > 5 tickets, you can't book more than 5 events.

+Admin to add/remove/edit event to eventlist, maximum no. of attendees.
+Handle login as admin/user.
-admin to add/remove event to eventlist handle login as admin/user show different dashboards for different users
+Show different dashboards for different users.
+Email notification after successfull booking.